reiver/article-20250227/README.md

 ## Escape

-For a society, the ability for individuals to _escape_ or not — often determines whether the the society is more _egalitarianism_ or more _despotic_ in nature.
+For a society, the ability for an individual to _escape_ or not — seems to determine whether the the society is more _egalitarian_ or more _despotic_ in nature.

 Anthropologist and political scientist James C. Scott (who recently passed away on July 19, 2024) researched how ordinary people resist oppression.
 He talked about how some groups have deliberately retreated to less accessible regions, such as mountainous or forested areas, to avoid control & oppression, and to maintain a degree of autonomy.

+Another anthropologist, Christopher Boehm, ...

+... gorillas .. .chimpanzees ... bonobos ... other primates ...

 A person who cannot find ... can always create there own social-network server — their own home and castle on the ... where they can be _king_ or _queen_.